UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

-# Featured-Bench-Artifacts# Artifact for Program Feature-based Benchmarking for FuzzTesting
+# Artifacts for Program Feature-based Benchmarking for FuzzTesting

 This repository contains the FeatureBench, experimental data, and visualizations (heatmaps) for the paper titled **"Program Feature-based Benchmarking for FuzzTesting"**.